nycmeshnet/docs/content/organization/protecting.md

 As we do not track member activity, there is simply no mechanism for investigating which member has caused a DMCA alert or spam filter to be triggered.
 However, we keep a public log of these alerts in [#abuse](https://nycmesh.slack.com/archives/CCY36KSHY) to make members aware of the content that generates these negative actions against the network as a whole.

-If there is clear evidence that such traffic is being generated from a node, we will reach out to figure out a solution. **The fix may be resolving a virus or botnet coming from a computer generating malicious traffic, which our volunteers can help resolve.**
+If there is clear evidence that such traffic is being generated from a particular node, we will reach out to the member at that node to figure out a solution. **The fix may be resolving a virus or botnet coming from a computer generating malicious traffic, which our volunteers can help resolve.**

 ### Misbehaving or misconfigured equipment disrupting connectivity for others or spamming log files slowing support functions.

 Our network is built in such a way that anyone who reads our documentation along with resources on the Internet can set up their own node and experiment with their configurations.
 We ask that any DIY setup is based off of the [configuration files](https://docs.nycmesh.net/hardware/config) we provide so that volunteers have access to the equipment in case of an issue.

-There are times where either user error or environmental factors cause harm to a piece of equipment that causes other members to become disconnected or our support system to flag your device as "flapping"; reconnecting rapidly for a period of over 5 minutes.
+There are times where either user error or environmental factors cause other members to become disconnected or our support system to flag your device as "flapping"; reconnecting rapidly for a period of over 5 minutes.
 These are both high priority issues that volunteers will quickly seek to rectify, and without guarantee of contact during a widespread outage.

 If either of these conditions are observed by a volunteer, we will first determine the severity of the condition, disable or reconfigure equipment if it is causing a widespread outage, and reach out to figure out a solution. **The fix may be as simple as scheduling a support visit to replace a cable or equipment, or to assist in reconfiguring a DIY setup so as not to cause issues for other members.**